nagarajuv-jfrog/githubdemo-rick/docs/MICHAEL-TRIAL/application-management/create-an-application-in-the-platform-ui.md

    3. Select the maturity level of this application: ​**Unspecified**​​, ​**Experimental**​​, ​**Production**​​, or ​**End of Life**
    4. In the Business Criticality field, define the impact of this application on your business: ​**Unspecified**​​, ​**Low**​​, ​**Medium**​​, ​**High**​​, or ​**Critical**
 5. Click **Next** to continue.​​​​
+6. In ​**step 2​​** of the wizard, optionally enter one or more key-value pairs to act as labels associated with the application.
+These labels can be used to help identify the application within your organization.
+Labels are limited to 255 characters, beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
+7. Click **Next** to continue.
+8. In **​step 3**​ of the wizard, define the owners of the application.
+For each owner, select the name of a user or group ​defined​ by the administrator and then click ​**Add**​​.
+9. When you are finished, click **​Create Application​​**.
+The new application is added to the Applications table.